New vibrancy, increased footfall

 A deserted empty space – office or retail – can have negative social and financial repercussions.

-Across the UK, a growing number of council landlords are counting the cost of having their commercial properties sit empty.
-Those who adopt a little-known charity-led option are witnessing a number of significant positive benefits for multiple stakeholders – both financially and socially.
+Those councils who have adopted ASTOP’s charity-led option are witnessing a number of significant positive benefits for multiple stakeholders – both financially and socially.

 A deserted empty space – office or retail – can have negative social and financial repercussions.